You've found a property you want to buy. But before you put in an offer, you want to make sure you can afford it.

 Mortgage calculator tool

-Simply scroll down towards the bottom and put in the amount you wish to borrow for the mortgage, your deposit amount, the interest rate and then repayment term.
+Simply put in the amount you wish to borrow for the mortgage, your deposit amount, repayment term and the interest rate.

-Our mortgage calculator will instantly work out your monthly repayments.
+It'll instantly work out your monthly repayments for you.

 How to work out your mortgage repayments yourself

-If you love a mental maths challenge, here’s how you can work out approximately what your monthly mortgage repayments will be without using a mortgage calculator.
+If you love a mental maths challenge, here’s how you can work out approximately what your monthly mortgage repayments will be without using our mortgage calculator tool.